svandragt/phar-web/readme.md

   - The `src` directory contains the source files of the PHP project.
   - Box compiles a `build/index.phar`, which is included by the `bootstrap.php` file.
-  -  The dist task creates a timestamped `dist/index-*.zip` file which can be uncompressed on the production server.
+  -  The dist task creates a timestamped `dist/index-*.zip` file which can be uncompressed on the production server or ran from a Docker container.

 # Building the phar